tuxedlinux/rbackup/README.md

 REMEMBER, You MUST edit this file before usage.

+It uses Rsync at it's core.

 # Dependencies

-You will need to install rsync in prder to run this script.
+You will need to install rsync in order to run this script.

 # How to run the script?